SevenShepherd/SevenShepherd.github.io/_posts/2023-09-12-the-christian-walk.markdown

 - Contrition is not attrition.

 The aforementioned verses prove the following:
+- Repentance is a turning away from sin to God in trust (Acts 26:18,20; 3:19; Mt 3:8 NLT; Rev 2:5), as [**every authoritative Greek lexicon reveals**](https://sevenshepherd.github.io/chuck-smith-repentance/).
     - This is a summary of the Apostle Paul's obedience to Jesus' command to open the eyes of the gentiles so that they may **turn from darkness to light** (Acts 26:18,20).
-- Repentance is a turning away from sin to God in trust (Acts 26:18,20; 3:19), as [**every authoritative Greek lexicon reveals**](https://sevenshepherd.github.io/chuck-smith-repentance/).
 - Repentance leads to salvation and eternal life (2 Cor.
 7:10; Acts 11:18).
 - Repentance is necessary (Lk 13:3) for the forgiveness of sins (Luke 24:47; Acts 2:38; 3:19; 5:31).
 - Unrepentant sinners will perish (Luke 13:3).